dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 In .NET MAUI, drag gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> class.
 This class defines the following properties:

-- `CanDrag`, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drag source.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.CanDrag>, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drag source.
 The default value of this property is `true`.
-- `DragStartingCommand`, of type `ICommand`, which is executed when a drag gesture is first recognized.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand>, of type `ICommand`, which is executed when a drag gesture is first recognized.
-- `DragStartingCommandParameter`, of type `object`, which is the parameter that's passed to the `DragStartingCommand`.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommandParameter>, of type `object`, which is the parameter that's passed to the  <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand>.
-- `DropCompletedCommand`, of type `ICommand`, which is executed when the drag source is dropped.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand>, of type `ICommand`, which is executed when the drag source is dropped.
-- `DropCompletedCommandParameter`, of type `object`, which is the parameter that's passed to the `DropCompletedCommand`.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommandParameter>, of type `object`, which is the parameter that's passed to the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand>.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The <xref:Microsoft.Maui.Controls.DragGestureRecognizer> class also defines `DragStarting` and `DropCompleted` events that fire if the `CanDrag` property is `true`.
-When a <xref:Microsoft.Maui.Controls.DragGestureRecognizer> object detects a drag gesture, it executes the `DragStartingCommand` and invokes the `DragStarting` event.
-Then, when the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> object detects the completion of a drop gesture, it executes the `DropCompletedCommand` and invokes the `DropCompleted` event.
+The <xref:Microsoft.Maui.Controls.DragGestureRecognizer> class also defines <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStarting> and <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompleted> events that fire if the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.CanDrag> property is `true`.
+When a <xref:Microsoft.Maui.Controls.DragGestureRecognizer> object detects a drag gesture, it executes the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand> and invokes the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStarting> event.
+Then, when the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> object detects the completion of a drop gesture, it executes the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand> and invokes the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompleted> event.

-The `DragStartingEventArgs` object that accompanies the `DragStarting` event defines the following properties:
+The <xref:Microsoft.Maui.Controls.DragStartingEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStarting> event defines the following properties:

-- `Handled`, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.
+- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.
-- `Cancel`, of type `bool`, indicates whether the event should be canceled.
+- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Cancel>, of type `bool`, indicates whether the event should be canceled.
-- `Data`, of type `DataPackage`, indicates the data package that accompanies the drag source.
+- <xref:Microsoft.Maui.Controls.DragStartingEventArgs.Data>, of type <xref:Microsoft.Maui.Controls.DataPackage>, indicates the data package that accompanies the drag source.
 This is a read-only property.

 <!--
 The `DropCompletedEventArgs` object that accompanies the `DropCompleted` event has a read-only `DropResult` property, of type `DataPackageOperation`.
 For more information about the `DataPackageOperation` enumeration, see [Handle the DragOver event](#handle-the-dragover-event).